 Turshin takes interest in abstract, structured, rendered, conceptually theorised contemporary art and is often inspired by the "less is more" concept.
 She allows her work to express a message as well as make the audience feel visually at the colours and concept.

-In her practice; she experiments with mixed media/medium, which includes glass, Japanese silk, handwoven muslin, organic cotton fabric, recycled garments and materials, wood, etc.
+In her practice; she experiments with mixed media/medium, which includes, Japanese silk, Dhaka handwoven muslin, organic cotton fabric, organic waste, natural dyes, recycled garments and materials, wood, etc.

-Her most valued practice of medium is exploring movement of photographs captured by her of architectural structure by printing them on Japanese silk organza, which she fabricates herself.
+Her most valued practice of medium is exploring movement of photographs captured by her of architectural structure by printing them on Japanese silk, which she fabricates herself.

 "One garment, one body, viewed, angled, and styled in many different ways…as an architectural figure would.", quotes Turshin.